For all users

 With root access

-Examples based on the flexter instalation with root access
+Examples based on the flexter installation with root access

 Check if the files are being parsed